irenebernardi/Glioma-Grading-Classification/README.md

 The strategy involves exploring possible dimensionality reduction methods, identifying the most effective model from a range of classifiers and enhancing its performance through various techniques, such as grid search and other optimization methods.

 ## What are gliomas?
 Gliomas are tumors of the glial cells of the central nervous system.
+Based on cytological characteristics such as cellular anaplasia, nuclear atypia, cell density, mitoses, microvascular proliferation and necrosis, gliomas are divided into the more treatable low-grade gliomas (LGGs) or the highly invasive high-grade gliomas (HGGs).
+Prognosis and life quality following diagnosis are vastly different between LGGs and HGGs.
  Table 1 illustrates glioma types and grades, as per the World's Health Organization definitions:

 <p align="center">